 Don’t forget about local government opportunities as well.
 The Chicago Transit Authority, for example, has an amazing (paid!)
 2L summer program.

-If you want to get in touch with Anne directly to learn more about her career path and the ICC, email me at firstname.lastname@example.org and I will put you in touch.
+If you want to get in touch with Anne directly to learn more about her career path and the ICC and Quarles & Brady email me at firstname.lastname@example.org and I will put you in touch.

 2. Prosecutor’s Office:

-Adam Zamora, NDLS 2016, is starting working as a Fellow at the Orange County District Attorney’s office this fall.
-Adam will begin prosecuting misdemeanors and as he gains experience, eventually progress to having a full felony caseload.
+Adam Zamora, NDLS 2016, started working as a Fellow at the Orange County District Attorney’s office after graduation.
+Adam began prosecuting misdemeanors and as he gains experience, he will eventually progress to having a full felony caseload.

 How did Adam land this fellowship?
 Adam came to law school wanting to work for the government in some capacity in California.
 For his 1L summer, Adam compiled a list of government employers in Southern California, applied to many jobs, and ended up working for the Orange County District Attorney’s office.
 He really enjoyed the experience and decided to return for his second summer.
 To put it bluntly, Adam crushed it both summers he worked there.
 The office noticed his hard work and offered him the opportunity to apply for a post-graduate fellowship with them.